Daemonite/material/docs/4.5/getting-started/introduction.md

 │   └── scss/
 ├── css/
 ├── docs/
-│   └── 4.5/
+│   └── {{ site.docs_version }}/
 └── js/
 {% endhighlight %}

 The `assets/` is the source code for our CSS and JavaScript.
 The `css/` and `js/` folders are the same in the precompiled download section above.
 The `docs/` folder includes the source code for our documentation.
 Beyond that, any other included file provides support for development.

-Please check the [theming guide]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/theming/) for how to customise Material for your project using our source code.
+Check the [theming guide]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/theming/) for how to customise Material for your project using our source code.

 ## Important globals